MikeyBurkman/cecil/README.md

 # Cecil
-When package.json is just too much work
+When creating package.json is just too much work

 ## What does it do?
 Cecil lets you run and distribute single-file NodeJS scripts that require external dependencies, without the need for maintaining an entire module